 AR is offering a new digital experience that transforming the customer experience into a visually interactive approach, allowing brands to connect with their consumers in an unlimited creative way.
 It all started with AR apps that allow users to try on beauty products in the past five years.
-Today, plenty of fashion, beauty and even furniture brands are integrating virtual try-on technologies to their social media and e-commerce platforms.
-According to Statista, AR technology market will keep growing, with projections for 2023 valuing it at over $18 billion U.S. dollars.
+Today, plenty of fashion, beauty, and even furniture brands are integrating virtual try-on technologies into their social media and e-commerce platforms.
+According to Statista, the AR technology market will keep growing, with projections for 2023 valuing it at over $18 billion U.S. dollars.

-Rob Crasco Co-owner at CyberAdept states that Augmented Reality tops the lists of technologies that make customers think a brand is innovative and customers want to see these technologies on their digital shopping journey.
+Rob Carrasco Co-owner at CyberAdept states that Augmented Reality tops the lists of technologies that make customers think a brand is innovative and customers want to see these technologies on their digital shopping journey.
 (E-commerce Trends 2020, Divante) Backing up with Statista research on AR which is showing 61% of online shoppers prefer to make purchases on sites that offer AR technology.

 But how AR is affecting e-commerce dynamics?
-Here are 5 ways that AR is changing the customers’ e-commerce experience:
+Here are 5 ways that AR is changing the customers’ e-commerce experience.